alinaavanesyan/alina/_posts/2017-09-19-sesync-proposal.md

 title: "Proposal for SESYNC postdoctoral fellowship submitted"
 ---

-I've just submitted my proposal for a preliminary review for a postdoctoral fellowship at National Socio-Environmental Synthesis Center (SESYNC) in Maryland.<!--more--> Dr. Bill Lamp kindly offered to be my collaborative mentor if I get this fellowship.
+I've just submitted my proposal for a preliminary review for a postdoctoral fellowship at
+<a href="https://www.sesync.org/">National Socio-Environmental Synthesis Center</a> (SESYNC) in Maryland.<!--more-->
+<a href="http://entomology.umd.edu/lamp-william.html">Dr. Bill Lamp</a> kindly offered to be my
+collaborative mentor if I get this fellowship.
 So excited!
 I'll keep my fingers crossed!

 The main idea of my proposal is to analyze the patterns of plant traits (of introduced plants) in